Mahasweta-usc/NLP4GOV/README.md

 7. Download the final file with the results (Generally "main.csv") from right hand directory panel.
 ![img.png](images/img7.png)

-For further understanding of the Colab environment (How cells work, how to run cells, etc) : https://youtu.be/inN8seMm7UI?si=NpsCUBWeQM9W7kW8
+For further understanding of the Colab environment (How cells work, how to run cells, etc) [refer to this link](https://youtu.be/inN8seMm7UI?si=NpsCUBWeQM9W7kW8)

 **IF YOU FACE TECHNICAL PROBLEMS IN IMPLEMENTATION/QUESTIONS ABOUT THE NOTEBOOKS, PLEASE POST AN ISSUE DESCRIBING YOUR PROBLEM ON GITHUB**

->>>>>>> 7a00d6b (Update README.md)
 # *Citations*

 This library is the fruit of contributions (data and code) from multiple collaborators.
-We acknowledge the support of Co-NSF #1917908 ("RCN: Coordinating and Advancing Analytical Approaches for Policy Design"), NSF GCR #2020751 ("GCR: Jumpstarting Successful OSS Projects With Evidence Based Rules and Structures") as well as the Institutional Grammar Research Initiative ([https://institutionalgrammar.org/]) and the Computational Institutional Science Lab [(cisl.info)].
+We acknowledge the support of Co-NSF #1917908 ("RCN: Coordinating and Advancing Analytical Approaches for Policy Design"), NSF GCR #2020751 ("GCR: Jumpstarting Successful OSS Projects With Evidence Based Rules and Structures") as well as the [Institutional Grammar Research Initiative](https://institutionalgrammar.org/) and the [Computational Institutional Science Lab](cisl.info).

 If you use this library, please cite: